DavidMertz/RegEx_Puzzles/book.md

 ```

 The next two are failures.
 The first does not have sufficient
 repetitions.
-The second has a a non-specific nucleotide symbol:
+The second has a non-specific nucleotide symbol:

 ```python
 >>> print('\n'.join(wrap(bad_telomere, 60)))